anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/microsoft-store-app-deployment.md

 | Assignment type | Available for enrolled devices |
 | Target group | `GRP-Pilot-Users` |

-ChatGPT was assigned as **Available for enrolled devices** to demonstrate optional self-service app deployment.
+ChatGPT is intended to be assigned as **Available for enrolled devices** to demonstrate optional self-service app deployment.

+> [!IMPORTANT]
+> A screenshot was captured showing ChatGPT under **Required**.
+That screenshot should not be used as final evidence.
+ChatGPT should be confirmed or corrected under **Available for enrolled devices**, then a new screenshot should be captured.

 ### Step 7: Created WhatsApp App